Honesty and Integrity: ASAP Appraisal Group

 We think of our business as a profession.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can certainly be called a profession as opposed to a trade.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+That's why it goes without question in this day and age that real estate appraisal can unquestionably be considered a profession rather than a trade.
 As with any profession we have a strict ethical code.

-ASAP Appraisal Group has an established reputation for completing competent and ethically superior appraisals.
+ASAP Appraisal Group has worked hard for its track record for producing competent and ethically superior appraisals.
 Contact us today to learn more.

-Appraisers will sometimes need to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
-Typically the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary responsibility is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+Appraisers may often have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Normally the third parties are explicitly defined in the appraisal report.
+An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.

-We demand the highest professional integrity possible from ourselves.
-Doing orders on contingency fees is never an option.
-That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
-We don't do assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would invite fraudulent practices since raising the value of the home would increase the their paycheck.
-We set ourselves to a higher standard.
-Other improper practices may be established by state law or professional societies that the appraiser belongs.
+While busy with an assignment, we follow the highest ethical standards possible.
+We have a responsibility not to do assignments on contingency fees.
+That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+Another practice that's restricted is doing assignments on percentage fees.
+That is probably the appraisal industries biggest taboo, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
+We don't do that.
+Other unethical practices may be established by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be at ease knowing we are working hard to objectively determine the home or property value.

-When you request an appraisal from ASAP Appraisal Group we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+When you engage ASAP Appraisal Group we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.